Qutb Shahi tombs: Sixth sultan

-Another grand mausoleum is that of the sixth sultan, Muhammed Qutb Shah.
-The facade of this tomb was once decorated with enameled tiles; only traces are now evident.
+Another grand mausoleum, the facade of this tomb was once decorated with enameled tiles; only traces are now evident.
 There are six graves and inscriptions in Thuluth and Naskh.
 The mausoleum was built in 1626.

+Seventh sultan

+Abdullah Qutb Shah (1626-1672) was the seventh sultan.

-Sultan Abdullah Qutb Shah's tomb is the last of the royal tombs, as Abul Hasan Qutb Shah (Tana Shah), the last Qutb Shahi Sultan, was a prisoner in the fortress of Daulatabad, near Aurangabad, when he died.
+His tomb is the last of the royal tombs, as Abul Hasan Qutb Shah (Tana Shah), the last Qutb Shahi Sultan, was a prisoner in the fortress of Daulatabad, near Aurangabad, when he died.
 While the tombs of those who ruled dominate the area, interspersed are many other monuments, most of them tombs of other members of the royal family.